zio/zio/docs/datatypes/contextual/zdeps.md

 ## Vertical and Horizontal Composition

-We said that we can think of the `ZLayer` as a more powerful _constructor_.
+We said that we can think of the `ZDeps` as a more powerful _constructor_.
 Constructors are not composable, because they are not values.
-While a constructor is not composable, `ZLayer` has a nice facility to compose with other `ZLayer`s.
-So we can say that a `Zlayer` turns a constructor into values.
+While a constructor is not composable, `ZDeps` has a nice facility to compose with other `ZDeps`s.
+So we can say that a `ZDeps` turns a constructor into values.

-`ZLayer`s can be composed together horizontally or vertically:
+`ZDeps`s can be composed together horizontally or vertically:

 1. **Horizontal Composition** — They can be composed together horizontally with the `++` operator.
 When we compose two layers horizontally, the new layer that this layer requires all the services that both of them require, also this layer produces all services that both of them produces.
 Horizontal composition is a way of composing two layers side-by-side.
 It is useful when we combine two layers that they don't have any relationship with each other.